Lyquix/tpl_lyquix/docs/css.md

 ## File Structure

 All the styling files are located in the `css` directory.
-We implement LESS as CSS pre-processor language.
+We use LESS as CSS pre-processor language.
 This provides with the following advantages:

  * Ability to use variables, mixins, nested rules, and operators
  * Distribute code among several files and directories to facilitate its maintenance